 3 Things You’ll See In The Lofoten Islands

 Norway’s Lofoten Islands are some of the most beautiful and peaceful destinations that you can visit on our Arctic expedition cruises.
 The archipelago is made up of six larger islands and countless smaller ones, which are covered in lush green areas thanks to the warmer climate found here.
-With strong ties to the Vikings, excellent fishing opportunities and an abundance of nature, you’re time in the Lofoten Islands is sure to be remembered.
-Here are a few things your likely to see.
+With strong ties to the Vikings, excellent fishing opportunities and an abundance of nature, your time in the Lofoten Islands is sure to be remembered.
+Here are a few things you’re likely to see.

 Whales (and plenty of other wildlife)